Content

 The QA team is involved in the smoke testing process which is usually taken up in the QA environment which smoke tests whenever a new build is deployed.
 It tests whether all the test environment aspects are running successfully and whether the build is stable or not and justifies if the build can be used for further testing process.
 This testing method is designed to test core functionality of a new build and if the smoke test fails then it is very likely the build is immediately rejected by the QA team.

-Therefore, the outcome of this smoke test is very critical to determine whether a build is stable enough to carry out further testing method.
+Therefore, the outcome of this smoke testing is very critical to determine whether a build is stable enough to carry out further testing method.

 What is the scope of Smoke Testing?

 Basically, smoke testing is a rapid regression test of the major functionality and shows that the product is ready for further testing.
-Using this testing method, most of the defects are identified at initial stages of the software development and helps in correction of these identified defects.
+With smoke testing method, most of the defects are identified at initial stages of the software development and helps in correction of these identified defects.

 With this testing method, the QA team can find defects to the application functionality and at times this testing method is also done by developers.
 If the smoke test is a pass then the build can be further sent to the testing process else the build is rejected.